deepankur797/SECURE-DEMO/README.md

 ## AGENDA
 1. What and Who is Sysdig ?
-2. Sysdig value proposition
+2. How do we do that ?
-3. How do we do that ?
+3. Sysdig Value proposition
 4. Sysdig Overview
 5. Sysdig Monitorning
 6. Sysdig Security